29.09.2025

 How does debt consolidation help manage my debts?

-By consolidating your debts, you only have one loan and one payment to manage, reducing the risk of missed payments and penalties.
-It also simplifies your financial situation and may reduce your interest rate, saving money over time.
+By consolidating your debt, you will only have one loan and one payment to keep track of, helping you avoid late payments and fees.
+You also simplify your financial situation, potentially lowering the interest rate and saving money.

 Will debt consolidation lower my interest rate?

-Yes, many debt consolidation loans offer lower interest rates compared to credit cards or other high-interest debts.
-This can help you save money on interest over the life of the loan.
+Yes, many debt consolidation loans have lower interest rates than credit cards and other more expensive debt that can help save money over the life of the loan.

 Will debt consolidation affect my credit score?